ssbc/muxrpc/README.md

 As indicated by the name, `muxrpc` combines both multiplexing and rpc (remote procedure call, i.e. request-response).
 The protocol is described in details in [rpc protocol section of the protocol guide](https://ssbc.github.io/scuttlebutt-protocol-guide/#rpc-protocol)

-## Api: createMuxrpc (remoteManifest, localManifest, localApi, id, perms, codec, legacy) => rpc
+## Api: createMuxrpc (remoteManifest, localManifest, localApi, perms, codec) => rpc

-`remoteManifest` the manifest expected on the remote end of this connection.
+- `remoteManifest` the manifest expected on the remote end of this connection.
-`localManifest` the manifest of the methods we are exposing locally.
+- `localManifest` the manifest of the methods we are exposing locally.
-`localApi` the actual methods we are exposing - this is on object with function with call types that match the manifest.
+- `localApi` the actual methods we are exposing - this is on object with function with call types that match the manifest.

-`id` a string identifing the _remote_ identity. `muxrpc` only knows the name of it's friend but not it's own name.

-`perms` a permissions object with `{test: function (path, type, args) {} }` function.
+- `perms` a permissions object with `{test: function (path, type, args) {} }` function.

-`codec` stream encoding. defaults to [packet-stream-codec](https://github.com/ssbc/packet-stream-codec)
+- `codec` stream encoding. defaults to [packet-stream-codec](https://github.com/ssbc/packet-stream-codec)

-`legacy` engage legacy mode.

 ### rpc